 Loyalty programs come in various forms and differ based on industry, product, store, and business.
 But one method that we have found often supports loyalty programs is having a referral marketing program.

 By coupling your loyalty program with a referral program, you can make your brand even more memorable for your customers.
 You can make the buying experience a win-win for you and your customers.

-It’s also important to remember that loyalty programs are about give-and-take.
 If you brand focuses on only “taking” from customers, people will label it a bad loyalty program and leave.

 If you’re looking for some inspiration, we have compiled a list of the world’s best loyalty programs.

 Now that we’ve tackled the top industries for loyalty programs, we recommend you visit this list of the top points to consider before creating your loyalty program.

 Want to explore the benefits and rewards you can offer customers with a loyalty program?
 Grab your 14-day free trial with Gameball and let your customers enjoy a gamified loyalty program experience.